 1. Visit Nusa Penida from Bali island

-A stunning and unforgettable island, which is a personal favourite of mine as a best thing to do in Bali.
-There is plenty of epic things to do on Nusa Penida, including the unbelievable Kelingking beach (check out the Kelingking beach sunset) and the epic broken beach (you will love the Broken Beach Hike).
+A stunning and unforgettable island, which is a personal favourite of mine as the best thing to do in Bali.
+There are plenty of top things to do in Nusa Penida, including the unbelievable Kelingking beach (check out the Kelingking beach sunset) and the epic broken beach (you will love the Broken Beach Hike).
 I was shocked by how amazing this island is.
 This is an early morning tour – but a must-visit.
 And, one of the top activities to do in October.

-I Never in a million years expected to see some of the unbelievable views on this newly tourist found island.
-You need to see Nusa Penida sooner rather than later as this island will become very touristic in the not so far future.
-You won’t want to visit the secret point beach if it’s covered in tourists running round like headless chickens with selfie sticks.
+I Never in a million years expected to see some of the unbelievable views on this new tourist-found island.
+You need to see Nusa Penida sooner rather than later as this island will become very tourist in the not-so-far future.
+You won’t want to visit the Secret Point beach if it’s covered in tourists running around like headless chickens with selfie sticks.

-Getting to Nusa Penida from Sanur Bali is easy and cheap and it is why it is on you 16 backpacker things to do in the Bali list (don’t forget to check out the best ultralight backpacking gear list 2021).
+Getting to Nusa Penida from Sanur Bali is easy and cheap and it is why it is on your backpacker things to do in the Bali list (don’t forget to check out the best ultralight backpacking gear list 2021).

-The cheapest way for how to get to Nusa Penida from Sanur is to pay for the local ferry from either Sanur or Padang Bai both which are located on mainland Bali, the ferry takes about 1 and half hours.
-Once your there you will be amazed at unbelievable picturesque scenery.
-Also, the food and accommodation on the Nusa Penida island is crazy cheap.
+The cheapest way how to get to Nusa Penida from Sanur is to pay for the local ferry from either Sanur or Padang Bai both of which are located on mainland Bali, the ferry takes about 1 and a half hours.
+Once you there you will be amazed at unbelievable picturesque scenery.
+Also, the food and accommodation on the Nusa Penida island are crazy cheap.

 2. Visit the Gili islands

 There are 3 tranquil Gili islands and your Bali bucket list should have at least one of the islands down for a visit.
 The Gili Trawangan and the other Gili islands are filled with romance, atmosphere and amazing spirit.
-I absolutely loved Gili T, such a cool island with a sweet atmosphere.
-It’s crazy how it’s perfectly for backpackers, but at the same time perfect for a luxury holiday.
+You must visit Gili T. I loved Gili T, such a cool island with a sweet atmosphere.
+It’s crazy how it’s perfect for backpackers, but at the same time perfect for a luxury holiday.
 So whatever type of visit to Gili you want, there is something on this epic island for everyone

 3. Drink local Bali coffee

 I love coffee and if you enjoy a cup of the finest then you will enjoy a coffee in Bali.
 So make sure you try one.
-There is a range of coffee available in Bali’s caffeine loving cafes like Balinese local espressos to sweet tasting vanilla lattes.
-The expensive Luwak coffee is also available, but Bali offer free tasters all over the place and that is what we will go for.
+There is a range of coffee available in Bali’s caffeine-loving cafes like Balinese local espressos to sweet-tasting vanilla lattes.
+The expensive Luwak coffee is also available, but Bali offers free tasters all over the place and that is what we will go for.
 Also, it is not just a small cup taster you will be given a tray of all the different flavours to enjoy.
-I went back a few times for the free coffee, I drank weyyyyy to much.
+I went back a few times for the free coffee, I drank too much.

-There is also many coffee shops that do cheap food, therefore you can drink great coffee and dine for very little prices.
+Many coffee shops offer cheap food, therefore you can drink great coffee and dine for very low prices.

-The are many amazing waterfalls in Bali, you have got to visit at least one when you’re Bali.
+The are many amazing waterfalls in Bali, you have to visit at least once when you’re in Bali.
 Visiting waterfalls is always a favourite for backpackers, it’s cheap, it’s fun and you get unbelievable scenery.
 This is why it’s one of the top things to do.
-But don’t go after 1pm they can get crazy busy and everyone there is pushing and shoving around to get the perfect Instagram photo, it really annoys me.
-Therefore, you should go early in the morning around 8am!
+But don’t go after 1 pm they can get crazy busy and everyone there is pushing and shoving around to get the perfect Instagram photo, it annoys me.
+Therefore, you should go early in the morning around 8 am!